yegor256/takes/README.md

 ## Directory Layout

 You are free to use any build tool, but we recommend Maven.
-This is how your project directory layout may/should look like:
+This is how your project directory layout may/should look:

 ```text
 src/